 A. We provide (and help apply) SPF 30 and greater, paba-free, waterproof sunscreen to all our campers.
-That sunscreen is applied by each group counselor and JC in the morning and again after lunch and after swimming.
+That sunscreen is applied by each group counselor and JC in the morning and again after lunch and after any "wet" activity.
 Nevertheless, we do encourage parents to apply sunscreen on their child/children each morning before camp.

 Q. Will I spend a lot of time in the sun?(Back to top of page)

 A.We will spend time out in the sun when we play games such as soccer, volleyball, basketball, etc. Parents can help limit exposure by having their child wear a a baseball cap or visor to camp.
 Of course, we work very diligently at limiting sun exposure as well.
 There is both natural and manufactured shade at our camp location.
 The staff is trained to get the campers into that shade whenever possible.
 For example, shade tents are used for dugouts at each baseball diamond and are also set up along the sidelines in basketball, football, soccer, tennis, and capture the flag.
 Whenever a camper is receiving instructions or waiting their turn they do so in that shade.
 Each group spot is shaded and that is where snack, lunch, and group announcements take place.

 Activities such as dodgeball, golf(putting), gymnastics, dance, foosball, ping pong, card trading, arts & crafts, & board games all take place indoors/in the shade.
 During heat spells the daily schedule is altered so that campers spend more time indoors or in the shade.